RCYI-Club-UoEm/codathon_Washington/README.md

 CLOUDINARY_API_KEY=
 CLOUDINARY_API_SECRET=
 ```
 If you're wondering what the last three do, they help you upload images to a service called [cloudinary](https://cloudinary.com/).
-You get them after creatin an account.
+You get them after creating an account.
 Uploading files to a database is dicy so I used cloudinary and uploaded the link to the DB.
 Then run the following command.
 ```